dbierer/php-class-notes/apache-training-class-notes.md

-# Apache Fundamentals Notes November 2017
+# Apache Fundamentals Notes

-NEED TO INCLUDE *ALL* SLIDES in PDF
+Last Update: 9 Apr 2019

 ## Q&A
 * Q: Which MPM is better, Event or Worker?